igr/spig/README.md

-# Spig v1.6.0
+# Spig v2.0.0

 ![](src/images/spig.png)

-Static website generator lightweight _framework_ using just Gulp and no-surprise JavaScript. `Spig` uses regular Gulp tasks for assets and provides a developer-friendly extension for the web static generation.
+Static website generator lightweight _framework_ using just Gulp and no-surprise JavaScript. **Spig** uses regular Gulp tasks for assets and provides a developer-friendly extension for the web static generation.

-Since `Spig` is a framework, it is very extensible and configurable.
+Since **Spig** is a framework, it is very extensible and configurable.

 ## Try it out!